Los Angeles Chapter — California Association of Marriage and Family Therapists

 Lynne Azpeitia, LMFT

 Lynne Azpeitia, LMFT, AAMFT Approved Supervisor, supports and coaches licensed therapists, associates, and students in creating, maintaining (or revitalizing) a successful, thriving clinical practice and a profitable career.
-Based in Santa Monica, Lynne does coaching and psychotherapy with gifted, talented & creative adults, couples, and families—and provides supervision, consultation & training to licensed therapists, interns and supervisors.
+Based in Santa Monica, Lynne does coaching and psychotherapy with gifted, talented & creative adults, couples, and families locally and internationally in person and by phone and video—and provides supervision, consultation & training to licensed therapists, interns and supervisors in her private practice.
 A Professor Emeritus of Phillips Graduate University, Lynne’s a popular speaker and workshop leader, well known for her practical, useful, cutting-edge advice—and is nationally recognized for her skillful, innovative training and extensive knowledge of Virginia Satir’s work.
 Websites: www.Gifted-Adults.com, www.LAPracticeDevelopment.com, www.LynneAzpeitia.com.

 Lucy Sladek, LMFT